‘Resilient Glenderamackin’ Natural Environment Investment Readiness Fund

 The Glenderamackin catchment faces multiple threats including a rapid decline in nature, ‘unfavourable-no change’ SAC status, and increases in severe flooding due to climate change.
 Keswick has a long history of flooding, with devastating floods occurring in 2005, 2009 and most recently in 2015, when 515 properties were directly flooded and many more affected by surface water flooding.
-Historic land use changes, agricultural drainage and compacted ground, together with an increase in extreme rainfall events, have contributed to a high flood risk for Keswick.
+Historic land use changes, agricultural drainage and compacted ground, together with an increase in extreme rainfall events, contribute to a high flood risk for Keswick.

-We’re working with farmers and landowners across the Glenderamackin catchment on a Natural Flood Management (NFM) project.
+We will work with farmers and landowners across the Glenderamackin and St Johns catchments to upscale previous NFM delivery in the catchment.
 NFM comprises a range of techniques designed to keep water in the landscape and out of rivers for longer during heavy rainfall, with the goal being to reduce flood risk downstream by ‘slowing the flow’.
 These measures, known as nature based solutions, have a number of other benefits including but not limited to: reducing flood risk, increasing drought resilience, improving water quality as well as creating and enhancing existing habitats.